ola7-Ola/Number-system-calculator/README.md

 NOTE: mathematical operator precedence must be followed befor inputing i.e A + B / C should be inputed as B / C + A in accordance with BODMAS

 usage:
-run as a file provided the machine has a python compiler
+run as a file provided the machine has a python interpreter

 bundled and build as an exe file (pyinstaller)